U.S. flag An official website of the United States government.

 Pursuant to 40 CFR 1502.24, NOS invited several agencies to participate as consulting agencies, including the National Marine Fisheries Service (NMFS) and the U.S. Fish and Wildlife Service (USFWS).
 Both agencies agreed to provide a comprehensive technical assistance review prior to publication of the Draft PEIS.
 In coordinating with NOS, NMFS and USFWS participated in multiple meetings and reviews during the development of the Draft PEIS.

-NOS is, to the fullest extent possible, integrating the requirements of NEPA with all other applicable environmental review requirements.
-NOS will initiate consultation efforts with the regulatory agencies to comply with the following environmental regulations and executive orders.
+NOS has, to the fullest extent possible, integrated the requirements of NEPA with all other applicable environmental review requirements.
+NOS initiated consultation efforts with the regulatory agencies to comply with the environmental regulations and executive orders listed in the table below.

 Federal Agency